teddy-gustiaux/canadian-sales-tax-calculator/README.md

-# canadian-sales-tax-calculator
+# Canadian Sales Tax Calculator
-Another simple yet powerful Canadian sales tax calculator for Android
+*Another simple Canadian sales tax calculator for Android.*

+This is a work in progress.
+Please don't hesitate to come back for updates!